GuyBalmas/kubernetes-exercises/cluster-maintenance/01-etcd-backup-restore/README.md

 sudo cat /etc/kubernetes/manifests/etcd.yaml
 ```

-after modifying the manifest, it will take a short period of time (a few minutes) for the `etcd` to come back up with the restored cluster.
+After modifying the manifest, it will take a short period of time (up to a few minutes) for the `etcd` to come back up with the restored cluster.
 Once the `etcd` is running again, you will be able to see the pods:
 ```bash
 kubectl get pods -n apps